irving-muller/soft_alignment_model_bug_deduplication/README.md

 ## Introduction

+We propose a Soft Alignment Model for Bug Deduplication (SABD).
+For a given pair of possibly duplicate reports, the attention mechanism computes interdependent representations for each report, which is more powerful than previous approaches
-We propose Soft Alignment Model for Bug Deduplication (SABD).
-Our model can dynamically focus on distinct segments of the bug reports during the generation of report representations.
-Our experimental results demonstrate that our model outperforms state-of-the-art systems and strong baselines in different scenarios.
+Our experimental results demonstrate that SABD outperforms state-of-the-art systems and strong baselines in different scenarios.

 ## Install